claranet/tfwrapper/README.md

 - `AWS_SECRET_ACCESS_KEY`
 - `AWS_SESSION_TOKEN`

+### Azure storage state backend credentials

+When using Azure storage (container blob), needed credentials are set in the environment.
+Those credentials are acquired from the profile defined in `conf/state.yml`

+- `ARM_ACCESS_KEY`

 ### Azure Service Principal credentials

 Those AzureRM credentials are loaded only if you are using the Service Principal mode.
 They are acquired from the profile defined in `~/.azurerm/config.yml`